 One of the biggest advantages of opting for a modular home for living is the energy efficiency that it offers.
 Compared to traditional site-built homes, small modular homes have good energy-efficient features.
 This makes them perfectly compatible for homeowners interested in a sustainable lifestyle.
 The simple and efficient construction of modular homes assists in minimizing the dependence on conventional energy sources.
 However, there are various means to make the home more energy efficient.
 This will further reduce the dependence on energy for heating and cooling of the home.

 The addition of various green options that includes alternative energy sources is a great way to enhance the self-sufficiency of the modular home while also helping in cutting the costs.
 Such features will drastically reduce the dependence on outside energy sources, which is ultimately beneficial for the environment in long run.
-Below are some of the available alternative green options that you can incorporate in your modular home for better energy efficiency.
+Below are some of the available alternative green options that you can incorporate in prefabricated houses for better energy efficiency.

 Solar energy is the most dependable and sufficient renewable energy source available today.
 Incorporating solar panels on the roof of your modular home is an excellent green energy option.
 The panels will generate electricity when sunlight falls on them, which is useful for a wide range of applications in a home like heating and cooling.
 These panels are highly sensitive and can produce electricity using minimal sunlight, which is a boon for homes located in areas that receive less sunlight.

 Wind energy is the best free alternative energy that is available throughout on every part of the world.
 Installing wind turbines on a pole atop the home will result in the generation of enough electricity to run many essential applications inside the home like the heating and cooling systems.
 While installing the turbine, make sure it is oriented towards the direction that receives wind throughout the day.
 Using wind energy offers a better alternative to using conventional energy thereby reducing the costs.